kataw/kataw/test/__snapshot__/parser/expressions/paren/invalid-assign-array-lit.md

-✖ The left-hand side of an assignment expression must be a variable or a property access - start: 5, end: 7 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 19, end: 21 ✖ Invalid optional chain from new expression - start: 44, end: 45 ✖ ',' expected - start: 79, end: 80
+✖ The left-hand side of an assignment expression must be a variable or a property access - start: 5, end: 7 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 19, end: 21 ✖ Invalid optional chain from new expression - start: 44, end: 45 ✖ Did you mean to use a ':'?
+An '=' can only follow a property name when the containing object literal is part of a destructuring - start: 79, end: 80
-✖ The left-hand side of an assignment expression must be a variable or a property access - start: 82, end: 84 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 82, end: 84 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 101, end: 103 ✖ Dot property must be an identifier - start: 116, end: 117 ✖ Dot property must be an identifier - start: 117, end: 118
+✖ The left-hand side of an assignment expression must be a variable or a property access - start: 82, end: 84 ✖ Did you mean to use a ':'?
+An '=' can only follow a property name when the containing object literal is part of a destructuring - start: 82, end: 84
+✖ The left-hand side of an assignment expression must be a variable or a property access - start: 101, end: 103 ✖ Dot property must be an identifier - start: 116, end: 117 ✖ Dot property must be an identifier - start: 117, end: 118